ks961/-d3vtool-hooks/README.md

 ### `useMState`

 `useMState` is a custom hook for managing state in your React components.
 It can be used with a direct initial state value or with an initializer function for more complex state setups.
-It also supports updating state based on the most recent snapshot of the state.
+It also supports updating state based on the most recent snapshot of the state in a mutable way.

 #### API